 Oil Field.
-The approximate 115-acre area of the Inglewood Oil Field that falls within the jurisdiction of the City of Culver City.
+The approximate 77.8-acre area comprised by the exterior surface limits of the Inglewood Oil Field that falls within the jurisdiction of the City of Culver City, and which are within the Specific Plan boundary as described in Appendix A, Boundary Description, of the Specific Plan.

 Oil Operations.
-Any activity undertaken in connection with the extraction, processing, production, storage, or transport of oil, gas, or other hydrocarbon substances including, but not limited to, drilling, redrilling, reworking, maintenance, repair, installation, construction operations, processing, enhanced oil recovery, bioremediation, well abandonment, remediation, clean-up, demolition, restoration, and revegetation.
+Any activity within the Oil Field undertaken in connection with the extraction, processing, production, storage or transport of oil, gas, or other hydrocarbon substances including, but not limited to, drilling, redrilling, reworking, maintenance, repair, installation, construction operations, processing, enhanced oil recovery, well abandonment, remediation, clean-up, demolition, restoration, and revegetation.